Ohio and Indiana Premier Geothermal Experts Since 1990. Serving West Harrison, IN Cincinnati, OH and Surrounding Areas

-With experience in quality installation, technical training, and overall performance since 1981, we are a designated WaterFurnace GeoPro Master Dealer for geothermal hvac systems.
-We do everything from design,
+With over 30 years of experience in quality installation, technical training, and overall performance, we are a designated WaterFurnace GeoPro Master Dealer for geothermal hvac systems.
+We do everything from design, installation and maintenance on systems.
+Our installations and repairs are guaranteed for one year.

 What Is a Geothermal HVAC System?

 How Do Geothermal Heat Pumps Work?

 Geothermal heat pumps use a heat exchanger to transfer heat from one location to another.
 When set in heating mode, these intricate systems draw heat that’s naturally found underground from its original location and efficiently transfer it to your home to provide warmth on a winter day.
 As is the case with most heat pumps, when a heat pump is set in cooling mode, the process is reversed.
 The excess heat that makes you and your family feel uncomfortable on a hot summer day is drawn out of your home and carried underground, where it is cooled.

 There are 4 basic geothermal energy sources, depending on ground or water sources available around your home: